 Located a short distance from Savannah, Tybee is packed with things to do.
 Climb to the top of the lighthouse to get unbelievable views of the island.
 Visit Fort Screven, constructed in the 1890s to protect the mouth of the Savannah River from invasion.

-Tybee Island is popular with locals and tourists, but it is not hard to find a peaceful beach space.
+Tybee Island is popular with locals and tourists, but finding a peaceful beach space is not hard.
 Do some beachcombing in the beautiful white sand and watch for dolphins that migrate along the coast.

 Tourists in South Carolina should take the time to visit the many islands off the coast.